S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 -   the driver it responds to and the requirement it's intended to fulfill.
 -   the proposal text - what, how, rationale, etc.
--   who will be responsible for what - for overseeing its application / implementation.
+-   who will be responsible for what - for overseeing its application/implementation.
 -   evaluation date or frequency - when the future agreement will be reviewed.
--   evaluation criteria - to measure / determine the success or effectiveness of the decision.
+-   evaluation criteria - to measure/determine the success or effectiveness of the decision.
 -   (a due date if necessary).

 When developing the proposal it is often enough to design a (few) viable and iterative next step(s).
 Alternatively, you might prepare a high-level proposal first and then get into details later, once the basic concept has been tested and approved.